kayodeadeniyi/bucketlist/README.md

 In this exercise you will be required to create a Rails API for a bucket list service.
 Specification for the API is shown below.
 You may use any database you prefer for this assignment.

 ###EndPoint                     Functionality
-+POST /auth/login            Logs a user in
+*POST /auth/login            Logs a user in

-+GET /auth/logout            Logs a user out
+*GET /auth/logout            Logs a user out

-+POST /bucketlists/          Create a new bucket list +GET /bucketlists/           List all the created bucket lists +GET /bucketlist/<id>        Get single bucket list +POST /bucketlist/<id>       Add a new item to this bucket list +PUT /bucketlist/<id>        Update this bucket list +DELETE /bucketlist/<id>     Delete this single bucket list
+*POST /bucketlists/          Create a new bucket list

+*GET /bucketlists/           List all the created bucket lists

+*GET /bucketlist/<id>        Get single bucket list

+*POST /bucketlist/<id>       Add a new item to this bucket list

+*PUT /bucketlist/<id>        Update this bucket list

+*DELETE /bucketlist/<id>     Delete this single bucket list

 ###Task 0 - Create API
 In this task you are required to create the API described above using Rails API.
 The JSON data model for a bucket list and a bucket list item is shown below.